Analysis | Can Seattle save its season? Can Buffalo win the AFC East? A look at five struggling teams.

 The Seahawks aren’t completely out of the playoff picture yet, given the state of the NFL wild-card race.
 They are only two games out of the sixth seed, but there is a logjam of several 5-5 and 4-6 teams in front of them.
 To have any chance, they’ll need to get Wilson back on track — starting with Monday night’s game at Washington.

 Buffalo Bills: For the first two months of the season, the Bills looked like the AFC’s No. 1 seed.
-But the Bills have lost three of their past five games, and haven’t looked good in the process.
+But they have lost three of their past five games, and haven’t looked good in the process.
 They lost an embarrassing 9-6 game to Jacksonville three weeks ago, and on Sunday the Colts blew them out, 41-15.

 The prevailing thought is that opponents have figured out the Bills’ offense.
 Quarterback Josh Allen was unstoppable last year, throwing for 4,544 yards and 37 touchdowns while completing 69.2 percent of his passes.
 But things haven’t gone as smoothly this year.
-Allen has four touchdowns and five interceptions over the last three games.
+Allen has four touchdowns and five interceptions over the past three games.
 The offensive line has been okay, but not great.
 Perhaps most importantly, Buffalo’s running game has been close to nonexistent.
 This has allowed defenses to play only the pass, often zone coverage with two deep safeties to prevent big plays downfield.

 The Bills have a great coaching staff, but they will need to adjust their offensive strategy in their final seven games.
 The New England Patriots, on a four-game winning streak, have surpassed them for first in the AFC East standings.
 Buffalo is still a playoff team, but its chances of making a deep run could be tied to whether it wins the division and gets a home playoff game.